-1. Enter per side when doing a lower body exercise
+1. While doing a lower body exercise

-In this exemple with dumbbell lunges, you’re holding one dumbbell in each hand.
+In this example with dumbbell lunges, you’re holding one dumbbell in each hand.
 However, it’s your legs that do the work.
 This means that you need to enter the total weight of both dumbbells, since each leg is lifting the weight of both dumbbells.

 If you do 10 reps for each leg, you should enter 10 reps in the repetition field.

-2. Enter per side when doing an upper body exercise
+2. When doing an upper body exercise

-In this example you’re doing dumbbell chest press.
+In this example, you’re doing dumbbell chest press.
 Like in the exercise above, you’re also holding one dumbbell in each hand.
 But now, each side of the body (your chest) is only lifting one of the dumbbells.